jmclaren7/awesome/README.md

 # Awesome
 An awesome list of free and/or open source programs and tools useful to techs and enthusiasts.

 I use these programs regularly, some are used on my own computers but many are tools that I use while working for my clients.
-Some have a niche feature that make them more valuable to me compared to a batter alternative so I list multiple programs that serve the same purpose in some cases.
+Some have a niche feature that make them more valuable to me compared to a better alternative so I list multiple programs that serve the same purpose in some cases.

 ## For Windows
 - Networking